xamarin/WebSharp/docs/tutorials/geolocation/README.md

 [Part 3](./GeolocationAPI_1.md) using the documentation from the [Geolocation API Specification](https://dev.w3.org/geo/api/spec-source.html#navi-geo) we will then focus on the implementation details of our new module.

-[Part 4](./part4md) - By default when creating a `WebSharp Electron Application`, on-the-fly compiling is used so we will cover compiling these modules into actual assemblies.
-[Getting Started Building Websharp Electron Application Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md).
+[Part 4](./Geolocation_assemblies.md) - By default when creating a `WebSharp Electron Application`, `On-The-Fly` compiling is used so we will cover compiling these modules into actual assemblies.
+[Getting Started Building Websharp Electron Application Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md) as well as one way that the `development` and `production` execution environment can be managed.

 [Part 5](./part5md) - Packaging our application using `electron-packager` so that we have an actual application to execute.